 “I am very proud of these young ladies to get into the postseason,” Bozzella told The Setonian through Twitter.
 “Their hard work and determination all year have led to this!!”

 Seton Hall finished the regular season 16-15 overall and 7-11 in conference play.
 Following a season in which six freshmen graced the court, the Pirates introduced five new pieces to their main rotation this season in Inja Butina, Nicole Jimenez, Taylor Brown, Kimi Evans and Selena Philoxy.

-Brown was third on the team in scoring and first in rebounding before she injured her knee in warmups before the team’s game against Villanova on Jan.
+Brown was third on the team in scoring and first in rebounding before she injured her knee in warmups during the lead-up to a home game against Villanova on Jan.
 12. The injury sidelined her for most of the conference season, but she returned in style on Feb.
-23, scoring 10 points in her return before adding 14 points in the regular season finale two days later.
+23, scoring 10 points in her return, before adding 14 points in the regular season finale two days later.

 Evans and Philoxy, both freshmen, provided a welcome spark that helped the team when numbers on the bench got smaller later in the season.
 Evans emerged as a starter late in the season, while Philoxy flirted with several double-doubles while coming off the bench.

 Seton Hall lost its leading scorer, rebounder and minutes-grabber in Donnaizha Fountain during conference play, but still kept the ship steady, winning four of five games in the aftermath.
 In a time where the team needed them to, additions like Butina, Evans and Philoxy began to step into their roles, while returning players like Shadeen Samuels and JaQuan Jackson elevated their games to accommodate for the absence.